WCSCourses/GenEpiLAC2024/Manuals/Mapping_and_Phylogenetics/Mapping+Phylo.md

 We can cluster genomes for epidemiology in a variety of ways, depending on the goal and genetic distances involved.
 Here will use `fastBAPS`, which is an optimised  implementation of the original `hierBAPS` algorithm for hierarchical partitioning and Bayesian clustering of genomes. `fastBAPS` can be run in `R` as well as from the command line.

 In the command below, we:
-* specify a set of SNPs/alleles for use by the model
+* specify a set of SNPs/alleles for use by the model.
   * `-i gubbins.filtered_polymorphic_sites.fasta`
-* specify the name of the output file
+* specify the name of the output file.
   * `-o fastbaps.clusters.csv`
-* specify that we want hierarchical clustering at two different levels (i.e. BAPS will attempt to subdivide "level 1 clusters" to form "level 2 clusters")
+* specify that we want hierarchical clustering at two different levels (i.e. BAPS will attempt to subdivide "level 1 clusters" to form "level 2 clusters").
   * `--levels 2`
+* specify a model for delineating genomes - we will use a relaxed clustering model which should maximise the number of clusters we get at level 2.
+  * `-p optimise.baps`
 ```
 run_fastbaps -i gubbins.filtered_polymorphic_sites.fasta -o fastbaps.clusters --levels 2
 ```